natty1712/Holiday/AndroidUpdate.txt

-Lock Bars - Lock the top and buttom bar into place while scrolling
+Fullscreen Scrolling - Hide the top bar when scrolling down